bek77g/tic-tac-toe/README.md

 This is a simple Tic-Tac-Toe game built using JavaScript and CSS.
 It allows players to play against each other or against an AI.
 The game offers different difficulty levels: Easy, Medium, and Hard.

+## Website

+The Tic Tac Toe Game website is hosted on GitHub Pages.
+You can access the game by visiting the following link: [Tic Tac Toe Game](https://bek77g.github.io/tic-tac-toe/)

 ## Getting Started 🚀

 To run the game locally, follow these steps: